 And, as with every year, visitors will be able to discover the latest technologies and see the new models from more than 30 of the world’s major automakers.

-award will be named at the Geneva Motor Show for the first time, helping to consolidate the show’s position amongst the world leaders of international auto shows.
+In addition, the winner of the European Car of the Year award will be named at the Geneva Motor Show for the first time, helping to consolidate the show’s position amongst the world leaders of international auto shows.

 Once again, the Motor Authority team will be on hand in Geneva to bring you all the latest info and live photos, and there certainly will be a lot coming over the next several days as everything from high-horsepower supercars to zero-emission electrics are unveiled.